 Beyond the First Dance

-Until the next time, be present to each other, and to God, and remember to speak with care and listen with love.
+Until next time, be present to one another and God, and always listen with love.